May I observe a class? !Claro que sí! Stop by anytime and watch any flamenco class.

 What if I've never done flamenco or any type of dance?
 No problem at all.
 We have students of all levels.
 We will give you the tools you need to be able to do this.

 Who teaches the classes?
 Classes are primarily taught by me, Laura Onizuka.
-Julie Pacheco-Toye teaches some beginning classes.
+Julie Pacheco-Toye and Erica McCurnin teach some beginning classes as well.
 We also offer special workshops with guest dancers including master artists from Spain.

 Do you teach anywhere else in town?
 Yes, I teach residencies and workshops at different schools and dance schools in the metro area such as Oregon Ballet Theatre.